Records Management: Applying ARMA Rules to Business Filing

-In this interactive object, learners examine the structural-functional, social-conflict, and symbolic interaction analyses of religion.
+In this interactive object, learners examine the structural-functional, social-conflict, and symbolic interaction analyses of science and technology.
 A mind map and quiz questions are included.

 Learners examine the use of the tolerances displayed in a title block by calculating the minimum and maximum allowable size of a fabricated part.
 In a brief quiz, students determine whether a part is usable or should be scrapped.